 To start, read more about your financial security and protecting yourself from identity theft and scams.

-Each year, millions of Americans discover that someone has fraudulently assumed their identity.
-A criminal using a stolen social security number or other personal information can quickly run up thousands of dollars in purchases before a victim becomes aware that their identity has been stolen.
+Each year, millions of Americans discover that criminals have fraudulently assumed their identities.
+A fraudster using a stolen Social Security number or other personal information can quickly run up thousands of dollars in purchases before the victim becomes aware that their identity has been stolen.

 Identity theft has become the fastest-growing crime in America, a crime which usually leaves victims with the responsibility of cleaning up a web of phony purchases, bogus accounts and damaged credit ratings.

 If you are concerned about potential identity theft for your child or children under 18 years of age, you can use this form to send a letter to the three primary credit bureaus.
-(You will need to input your information three times, since the form creates letters to all three bureaus.)
+You will need to enter your information three times, since the form creates letters to all three bureaus.